shaowei-cai-group/Z3-Parti-Z3pp-at-SMT-COMP-2024/README.md

 The process of building these base images (as well as many other aspects of building solvers for SAT-Comp) is described in the README.md file in the [SAT-Comp and SMT-Comp Parallel and Cloud Track Instructions](https://github.com/aws-samples/aws-batch-comp-infrastructure-sample) repository.
 Please follow the steps in this repository up to the point at which the base containers have been built.

-## How to Build
+## How to Build and Test

-Here is an example illustrating how to test our solver:
+Here is an example illustrating how to build and test our solver:

 Build the dockers: